Set up your sewing machine? Check. Threaded it up? Check. Now comes the fun part - sewing!

 Fun, isn’t it?
 Right, I’ll let you enjoy that for a little while…

 Okay, back to business.
 Some machines have speed setting buttons, so you can start slow and build up speed as you throw caution to the wind.
-If, like me, your machine doesn’t have this luxury, you’ll have to learn to control the speed by how much pressure you apply to the pedal.
-Apparently this is like driving a car, but I wouldn’t know because I don’t drive.
+If your machine doesn’t have this luxury, you’ll have to learn to control the speed by how much pressure you apply to the pedal.
+Apparently this is like driving a car, but I wouldn’t know because I don’t drive :)

 If you want to stitch reeeeeally sloooowwwly – or maybe just move forward by one or two stitches for added precision – you can use the handwheel at the side of your machine.
 Turn it towards you to basically perform the same function as the pedal but manually.
 I sometimes use the handwheel to make the first stitch into the fabric to avoid the thread coming loose and to ensure the needle goes exactly where I want it to go.

 Some machines also have a needle up/down button - usually marked with two arrowheads - which will perform the same function, just quicker.
 Press it once to move the needle down; press it again to move the needle up - and that's one full stitch.

 Securing your stitches

 To prevent your stitching from unravelling, you can "back tack" (AKA backstitch or reverse stitch) over the start and end of each line of stitching to secure it in place.
 Hold down the reverse stitch lever or button on your sewing machine - often marked by an arrow turning around - and put your foot down on the pedal while still holding the button down to sew one or two stitches over the start or end of your stitching.
 Let go of the button and continue sewing.